jimpouwels/game-engine/README.md

 }
 ```

 When the active animation becomes `throttling`, the game engine will start switching between sprite `spaceship-thrust1.png` and `spaceship-thrust2.png` every 0.05 seconds (`spriteSwapIntervalInSeconds`).
-This value has to be passed to the `AnimatedSprite` constructor.
+This value has to be passed to the `Graphic` constructor.
 Keep in mind that bringing the `spriteSwapIntervalInSeconds` value below the duration of a frame (dependent on fps), there will no longer be a noticable difference in swapping speed.

 #### doOnUpdate and doOnFrame
-For each class extending from AnimatedSprite, you have to implement the following functions:
+For each class extending from Graphic, you have to implement the following functions:

-- `doOnUpdate(float elapsedTime)`: Perform all the logic that is required to update the state of the AnimatedSprite (e.g. move the sprite across the screen or switch to a different animation).
+- `doOnUpdate(float elapsedTime)`: Perform all the logic that is required to update the state of the Graphic (e.g. move the sprite across the screen or switch to a different animation).
-- `doOnFrame(float elapsedTime)`: Perform all the logic that is required to render the AnimatedSprite.
+- `doOnFrame(float elapsedTime)`: Perform all the logic that is required to render the Graphic.
 For simple cases, you don't have to do anything here.

 #### Concurrency
-Updating the state of an AnimatedSprite and rendering it takes place on two different threads.
+Updating the state of an Graphic and rendering it takes place on two different threads.
 Keep the following in mind:

-- An AnimatedSprite will never be rendered while it's in updating state.
+- A Graphic will never be rendered while it's in updating state.
 This means, that as long as the `doOnUpdate` function is running, that sprite will not get rendered until that function completes.
-- An AnimatedSprite will never be updated while it's in rendering state.
+- A Graphic will never be updated while it's in rendering state.
 This means, that as long as the `doOnUpdate` function is running, that sprite will not get updated until that function completes.

 ### Sprite